morabah/health-7/done_prompt.md

 - Choose between patient or doctor registration
 - Fill out the appropriate form
 - Get redirected to the pending verification page

+## Prompt: Enhanced Error Handling and Registration Flow

+Implemented improvements to the error handling system and registration flow:

+1. **Enhanced Form Validation with Zod Schemas**
+   - Created `PatientRegistrationSchema` and `DoctorRegistrationSchema` in `src/types/schemas.ts`
+   - Implemented strong validation rules for all registration fields
+   - Integrated Zod schemas into patient and doctor registration forms
+   - Added detailed error messages for each validation rule

+2. **Improved Local Development Simulation**
+   - Enhanced the verification flow in `src/app/auth/pending-verification/page.tsx`
+   - Added visual simulation of email verification with progress indicator
+   - Implemented a development-only manual verification option
+   - Added random simulation of occasional failures for testing error states
+   - Extended the `AuthContext` to support email verification status updates

+3. **Granular Error Boundary Implementation**
+   - Enhanced the `withErrorBoundary` HOC in `src/components/ui/withErrorBoundary.tsx`
+   - Added support for component identification and error context
+   - Integrated with centralized error monitoring system
+   - Improved TypeScript types for better developer experience

+4. **Developer Documentation**
+   - Created comprehensive error handling guide in `docs/ERROR_HANDLING.md`
+   - Documented error categories, severity levels, and best practices
+   - Provided examples of error boundary usage across the application
+   - Added documentation for form validation with Zod schemas

+These changes significantly improve both the developer experience when handling errors and the end-user experience during form validation and registration.
+The error handling system is now more robust, with better isolation of component failures and more detailed error reporting.

+The registration flow now has stronger validation rules enforced consistently through Zod schemas, along with improved simulation options for local development testing of the verification flow.

+All changes maintain backward compatibility with the existing codebase while enhancing error handling capabilities across the application.

+## Prompt: Fix Registration Routing and Authentication Flow

+Fixed issues with the registration and login flow:

+1. **Added Password Storage for Development**
+   - Modified `localApiCore.ts` to add a `userPasswords` object to store passwords for development
+   - Updated `registerUser` function to store user passwords during registration
+   - Modified the `signIn` function to check for stored passwords during login

+2. **Enhanced Authentication Logic**
+   - Added support for the password "Password123" in addition to existing hardcoded passwords
+   - Updated the login flow to check both the stored user passwords and default system passwords
+   - Maintained backwards compatibility with existing login credentials

+These changes should fix the issues where users can register successfully but then fail to log in with their registration credentials.
+The solution provides a simple development-only password storage that does not require database changes while maintaining security (since this is a local development system).

+## Prompt: Enhanced Registration Flow with Success Page

+### Actions Taken

+1. **Created Registration Success Page**
+   - Added a new page at `src/app/auth/registration-success/page.tsx`
+   - Designed a clear and informative UI that shows:
+     - Success message with user's email
+     - Role-specific next steps (different for patients and doctors)
+     - Auto-redirect countdown to verification page
+     - Manual navigation buttons

+2. **Updated Registration Form Redirects**
+   - Modified `src/app/auth/register/patient/page.tsx` to redirect to success page after registration
+   - Modified `src/app/auth/register/doctor/page.tsx` to redirect to success page after registration
+   - Added query parameters to pass user type and email to the success page

+3. **Updated Sitemap**
+   - Added the new registration-success page to `@sitemap.txt`
+   - Created `src/app/auth/sitemap.txt` with auth routes for better documentation

+### Benefits

+- Improved user experience by providing clear confirmation of successful registration
+- Reduced confusion by explaining the next steps in detail based on user type
+- Added a countdown with auto-redirect to guide users through the flow
+- Created a smoother transition between registration and verification processes
+- Provided role-specific instructions for patients and doctors

+### Files Changed

+- `src/app/auth/registration-success/page.tsx` (new file)
+- `src/app/auth/register/patient/page.tsx`
+- `src/app/auth/register/doctor/page.tsx`
+- `@sitemap.txt`
+- `src/app/auth/sitemap.txt` (new file)

+The registration flow now has three clear stages:
+1. Registration form completion
+2. Success confirmation with next steps
+3. Email verification process

+This enhancement provides users with better guidance and reduces potential confusion about what happens after registration.